valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 ```

 Place the script in a directory containing the required input files (res_arg_#) and run it directly.
 Output plots and a results.txt file will be generated automatically.

+## Citation

+If you use this code in your research, please cite:

+Carruba, V., et al. (2026), *Co-orbital asteroids of terrestrial planets affected by the von-Zeipel-Lidov-Kozai mechanism*,
+Celestial Mechanics and Dynamical Astronomy, in press.

+## License

+This repository is released under the MIT License (see `LICENSE` file).